See answer

 • Triamcinolone (Kenalog)

-Most people will use a topical steroid once or twice a day for up to two weeks.
-It is important to use this medication exactly as your doctor prescribes it.
+Most people use a topical steroid once or twice a day for three to seven days.
+It’s important to use this medication exactly as your doctor prescribes it.

 Short-Term Side Effects of Steroids

-Side effects that go away when you stop taking medication are considered short-term side effects.
-Many people experience side effects while they are taking steroids.
-Side effects tend to be more common with higher doses taken for a longer period of time.
+Short-term side effects are those that go away when you stop taking medication.
+Many people experience side effects while taking steroids.
+Side effects tend to be more common with higher doses taken for a longer time.

 Common side effects of steroids include: